rhasanbd/Logistic-Regression-Comparative-Understanding/README.md

 2. Logistic Regression: Binary Classification using Stochastic Gradient Descent

        -- In this notebook, we use Scikit-Learn's Stochastic Gradient Descent algorithm for Logistic Regression to perform binary classification.

 3. Logistic Regression: Multi-class Classification using Batch Gradient Descent

        -- In this notebook, we use Scikit-Learn's Batch Gradient Descent algorithm for Logistic Regression to perform multi-class classification.

-We study two strategies for multi-class classification: One-vesus-all (OvA) & Multinomial (Softmax)
+       -- We study two strategies for multi-class classification: One-vesus-all (OvA) & Multinomial (Softmax)

 4. Logistic Regression: Multi-class Classification using Stochastic Gradient Descent

        -- In this notebook, we apply the Stochastic Gradient Descent (SGD) algorithm for solving a multi-class classification problem using Logistic Regression.

+       -- We use the One-versus-All (OvA) technique.

        -- We study the impact of two types of regularization: L2/L1 & Early Stopping